ashleyaggie/CodeQuiz/README.md

 I did my best to make the quiz visually and functionally the same as the gif example we were provided.
 I wanted to make sure I could use CSS and changing elements in JavaScript to get the end result I was looking for.

+While adding information to my repo, I noticed the index I used on my desktop was showing the CSS effects fine, but the website link from my repo was not.
+I looked into it and someone mentioned that sometimes renaming the files fixes the issue, so I renamed both of my CSS stylesheets and relinked them and it fixed the problem.

 [Deployed Website](https://ashleyaggie.github.io/CodeQuiz/)

 ![Starting Screen](Assets/images/startScreen.png)